 - If you have questions, do not hesitate to ask any staff member.
 The staff is committed to making your visits and the visits of future researchers rewarding.

 When using manuscript collections, please note in addition:

 - Readers may request more than one box or volume of material at a time, but use may be restricted to one unit at a time.
 Please remove only one folder at a time from boxes.
 Please do not remove items from folders.

 - Please maintain the exact order and arrangement of documents in a folder.
 If you discover a filing error, call it to the attention of a staff member.
 Do not rearrange items yourself.

 - With permission, selected materials can be photocopied, scanned, or photographed, and orders for other reproductions placed: consult a staff member regarding procedures before removing any item from a file or box.
 Specific restrictions may have been placed on some collections, and items that are fragile or could be damaged by copying may be withheld.
 We ordinarily cannot reproduce entire collections or large portions of them.

 - Readers must cite materials they use in publications.
 Please include the full name of the collection and of the Libraries, for example: Redpath Chautauqua Collection, The University of Iowa Libraries, Iowa City, Iowa; or President’s Correspondence, The University of Iowa Archives, Iowa City, Iowa.

-- We reserve the right to charge use fees for our permission, as property owners, to publish.
-Quoting material in a research paper or thesis generally does not consitute publication; posting material to a web site open to the general public, however, may be regarded by copyright holders as a form of publication.
+- We reserve the right to charge use fees.
+Quoting material in a research paper or thesis generally does not constitute publication; posting material to a web site open to the general public, however, may be regarded by copyright holders as a form of publication.